 Attempting to rescue the two hostages causes them to die in a similar manner as Baker and Anderson from the first game.
 Saving both will produce a small scene where FOXDIE attempts to disrupt the game but is shut out by the FOX Engine.

 A rifle outfitted with a special flashlight allows players to remove the logos of previous games that are scattered throughout Camp Omega.
-This only applies to the mainline games (the original MSX games and the Solid series), while the spin-off titles (Ghost Babel, Arcade and Rising to name a few) are not affected.
+This only applies to the mainline Kojima-directed games (the original MSX games, the numbered Metal Gear Solid entries and Peace Walker), while the spin-off titles (which includes Portable Ops and Metal Gear Rising) are not affected.

-Cutscene Boss: The sequence where Big Boss fights upon the burning Mother Base unfortunately isn't playable.
+Cutscene Boss: The sequence where Snake fights upon the burning Mother Base unfortunately isn't playable.

 Damsel in Distress: The main story mission opens with Snake attempting to rescue Paz, who survived the events of Peace Walker, from Camp Omega in Cuba so he can interrogate her about the Cipher organization, as well as to rescue Chico, who went after her.